randombit/cpuinfo/README.md

 cpuinfo
 =======

-A corpus of /proc/cpuinfo files useful for testing.
+A corpus of /proc/cpuinfo files useful for testing code that needs to parse such files.

+PRs adding additional values will be accepted.